New Canvas users may encounter new terminology throughout Canvas. This lesson is a glossary that identifies the most common terms used in Canvas.

 A profile is a description that provides information about a person.
 Admins can choose to enable the Profile feature, which allows users to create biographies and link to social networks as part of their user account.

 Quizzes displays all quiz assessment types in a course.
 Canvas currently offers to quiz engines, Classic Quizzes and New Quizzes.
 Classic Quizzes is the legacy quizzing tool which provides security from third-party tools, Speedgrader, or CSV exports for student response analysis.
 New Quizzes is an upgraded quizzing tool with an improved interface, additional question types, and advanced features for moderation and accommodation.

-The Rich Content Editor (RCE) is a word processor that supports creation and formatting of content within specific Canvas areas.
-Canvas currently offers two versions of the Rich Content Editor: the Classic Rich Content Editor and the New Rich Content Editor.
+The Rich Content Editor (RCE) is a word processor that supports creation and formatting of content in Announcements, Assignments, Discussions, Pages, Syllabus, Quizzes.

 A role describes the permissions granted to a given user in a given context (course, account, and subaccount).
 Canvas includes both course-level and account-level roles; the base role types are Student, Teacher Assistant (TA), Teacher, Designer, Observer, and Admin.
 (In Canvas terminology, teachers are also referred to as instructors.)
 Customized versions of any of these roles can also be created by an admin.

 Really Simple Syndicate (RSS) is a computer document format that allows electronic content distribution.
 Audio RSS feeds are also referred to as podcasts.
 RSS Feeds can be imported into a Canvas course via Announcements.

 A Rubric is an assessment tool for communicating expectations of quality.
 Rubrics are typically comprised of rows and columns.
 Rows are used to define the various criteria being used to assess an assignment.
 Columns are used to define levels of performance for each criterion.